- 1 cup butter, softened

-- In a large bowl, cream butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
-Beat in vanilla.
-Combine the flour, baking powder and baking soda; add to creamed mixture alternately with buttermilk, beating well after each addition (batter will be thick).
+- Cream butter and sugar until light and fluffy.
+Beat in vanilla and eggs, one at a time, beating well after each addition.
+In another bowl, whisk together flour, baking powder and baking soda; add to creamed mixture alternately with buttermilk (batter will be thick).
+Transfer to prepared pan.

-- For icing, in a small saucepan, combine the butter, brown sugar and cream.
-Bring to a boil over medium heat, stirring constantly.
-Remove from the heat; cool for 5-10 minutes.
-Gradually beat in confectioners' sugar until smooth.
-Drizzle over cake.
-Yield: 12-16 servings.
+- For icing, in a small saucepan, combine butter, brown sugar and cream; bring to a boil over medium heat, stirring constantly.
+Remove from heat; cool 5-10 minutes.
+Gradually beat in confectioners' sugar; spoon over cake.
+Yield: 16 servings.

 Reviews for Buttermilk Cake with Caramel Icing

 "I'm not sure if it was the modification I made to the baking time (I had a dark pan and had to reduce the baking temp and bake it longer), but my cake was not as moist as I was hoping for and ended up with a very hard shell around it.
 I have to say the batter was yummy!
 I did like the icing; it had a nice maple flavor.
 I may buy an aluminum pan and try again; it just wasn't the crowd pleaser I thought it would be."

 "delicious!
 I made this cake for our monthly birthday celebration at work and it was a hit!
 It is a delicious moist cake."